 This is an efficient way of setting up your batches if you are implementing Katana or you need to add new batch tracking info.

-To use the Batch tracking feature in Katana, you do need be on an Advanced or higher plan.
-You can upgrade from the Subscription page in Katana or by enabling an Advanced feature (e.g. enabling batch tracking for an item in Katana).
+To use the Batch tracking in Katana, you'll need to have the Full Traceability Add-on for your account (automatically included in Professional plans).
+You can upgrade from the Subscription page in Katana or by enabling the feature (e.g. enabling batch tracking for an item in Katana).

 Importing batch numbers

-Go to Settings > Data import in Katana.
+Go to Settings screen > Data import in Katana.

 Items in which the batch tracking function is enabled but the stock level is zero or the existing stock doesn't have batch numbers assigned ("Unbatched" batch).
 In this case, the Batch number field for those items will be empty in the downloaded file.